jseverijn3k/django_htmx/README.md

 * use the BeautifulSoup package to build the webcrawler

 # Messages (using Django messages)
-* to show if an action for example (Create / Update / Delete of a post) was succesfull
+* to show if an action was succesfull
+  * Create / Update / Delete of a post
+  * Delete of a comment
+  * Delete of a reply

 # Categories and Tag -> in Post app
 * to tag our posts with a certain category